 The Navy is proposing an expansion of land ranges through the additional withdrawal of public lands and the acquisition of non-federal land.
 Some of these lands are associated with existing water rights issued through the State of Nevada that provide an entity the right to use water and are considered real property.
-Therefore, a water right is transferable; assignable; and must be valued, inventoried, and maintained.
+Therefore, a state water right is transferable; assignable; and must be valued, inventoried, and maintained.
 In addition, a water right can be revoked by the State due to non-use and requires the water be used for a beneficial use, such as agriculture or industry.

-The FRTC Modernization Project will limit public access to Bravo ranges for any purpose other than for ceremonial or cultural site visits by local tribes and wildlife management, which are currently occurring within the existing and proposed withdrawal areas.
-Land previously used for livestock grazing, mineral exploration surveying and development, or recreation would no longer be used for these purposes or would be limited to controlled access regulations.
-Public access in the Dixie Valley Training Area (DVTA) would remain as is and would not be impacted under all alternatives analyzed in this EIS.
+The FRTC Modernization Project will limit public access to Bravo ranges for any purpose other than for ceremonial or cultural site visits by local Indian Tribes and wildlife management (e.g., primarily hunting), which are currently occurring within the existing and proposed withdrawal areas with coordination between the visitor and Naval Air Station (NAS) Fallon.
+Land previously used for livestock grazing, mineral exploration surveying and development, or recreation would no longer be used for these purposes or would be limited to controlled access.
+Public access in the DVTA would remain as is and would not be impacted under all alternatives analyzed in this EIS.
 However, any development associated with water rights in the DVTA would need to be compatible with military training activities.
+The Navy would evaluate water rights development requests in the DVTA on a case-by-case basis, including geothermal development.

 The Proposed Action would impact existing water rights within these areas.
 Therefore, the Navy, as part of this EIS, has conducted an inventory of current water rights for both surface water and groundwater that exist on current and proposed withdrawal areas.
 The results of this database search are discussed under each range's description in Section 3.9.2 (Affected Environment).
+For a detailed analysis of water rights on existing FRTC lands and lands requested for withdrawal or proposed for acquisition, please see the supporting study, NAS Fallon Water Rights Research and Inventory, on the FRTC Modernization website at https://frtcmodernization.com.

 The disposition of these water rights and associated wells is also discussed in this EIS under each range's impact analysis summary in Section 3.9.3 (Environmental Consequences).
 In addition, the Navy acknowledges that more detailed and complete information may be obtained directly from site visits and NDWR field offices.
-Ongoing collaboration with the NDWR to further identify relevant water rights and related information would continue through the development of the Final EIS.
+Ongoing collaboration with the NDWR to further identify relevant water rights and related information would be a continuous process.
 The Navy is also performing an independent water rights inventory.
+The water rights found while conducting this inventory that may have the potential to be impacted under the Proposed Action are shown for each Bravo Range and the DVTA in Table 3.9-1 (for additional detail of a particular water right, please see the NAS Fallon Water Rights Research and Inventory available at https:\\frtcmodernization.com).
+The Navy acknowledges that there may be some uses for which claims of vested rights have not yet been filed.
+Vested claims are not required to be filed until a call for proofs under an adjudication proceeding or by 2027, based on legislation passed last session by the Nevada State Legislature and signed into law.